07kshitij/CS60075-Team-11-Task-1/README.md

     pip install --upgrade pip
 ```

-Note: Ensure pip is updated in the virtual enviroment.
+**Note**: Ensure pip is updated in the virtual enviroment.
 Some dependencies require the latest version of pip

 * Basic Requirements